Products

 AI can help create educational games, quizzes, and writing prompts that adapt to each student's interests and abilities.
 You might use AI to generate vocabulary activities that progressively increase in difficulty as a student masters each level, keeping them engaged with appropriate challenges.

-For technology-focused learning, Scratch with AI extensions, like Stax, introduces coding concepts through creative projects.
+For technology-focused learning, some student AI platforms can introduce coding concepts through creative projects.
 Students can develop stories or games that respond to voice or recognize images, building both creativity and foundational understanding of AI concepts.

 Personalization and differentiation

-AI excels at tailoring learning experiences to individual needs.
-AI systems identify where students need additional support and provide targeted assistance, ensuring each child receives appropriate challenges.
+AI can tailor learning experiences to individual needs.
+The systems identify where students need additional support and provide targeted assistance, ensuring each child receives appropriate challenges.

 AI can also transform a single lesson into multiple versions at different reading levels.
 This means teaching the same concept to your whole class while ensuring each student receives text that matches their reading ability, keeping all students appropriately challenged and engaged.